UTEP-CS-1/website/staging_labs/2/spec.md

     - `A < 10` and `B` is `false`. (`C` and `D` any answer.)
     - `A >= 10`, `C` is `false`, and `D` is `false`. (`B` any answer.)

-Open `RestaurantWeekNested.java` and add nested `if` statements to implement this logic.
+Open `MinersFoodRecommendationServiceNested.java` and add nested `if` statements to implement this logic.
 Exactly one restaurant name should be outputted each time the program is run, based upon the answers received from the user input on the terminal.

-Once that's done, open `RestaurantWeekFlattened.java` and implement the same logic, but you may only replace the underlined blanks in the starter code; you may not add additional `if` statements or clauses.
+Once that's done, open `MinersFoodRecommendationServiceFlattened.java` and implement the same logic, but you may only replace where it says `/*FIXME*/` in the starter code; you may not add additional `if` statements or clauses or any other lines of code.
 Ensure that the boolean conditions you fill-in do not perform any redundant checks.

 An example of a redundant check that you should avoid would be:
 ```java